7 Best Hunting Rifles in 2024 — What Setup Is Right For You?

 Sig Sauer Cross Review

 The Sig Sauer Cross is pretty fresh on the market, but its first steps into our hands did not go well.
-It’s Sig’s first bolt action design and almost immediately after it was released, YouTuber Nutnfancy posted a video showing the Cross firing while the safety was engaged.
+It’s Sig’s first bolt action rifle design and almost immediately after it was released, YouTuber Nutnfancy posted a video showing the Cross firing while the safety was engaged.
 Sig Sauer issued a recall a few days later and quickly solved the issue with the rifle basically re-releasing a few months later.

 My Sig Sauer Cross is from the second-generation post-safety fix.

-I’ve been looking forward to this rifle since I shot some pre-production versions at SHOT Show 2020 and I have to say, this rifle did not disappoint me in the slightest.
+I’ve been looking forward to this rifle since I shot some pre-production versions at SHOT Show 2020 and I have to say, this bolt gun did not disappoint me in the slightest.
 It’s got a great design; the chassis-bolt action combination means that it’s extremely lightweight, the folding stock improves portability, and the threaded barrel makes sure that I can add any standard suppressor to it.
 The Cross’s trigger is 3 lbs, which is a good weight for hunting, but what really sold me was its smooth break that’s user adjustable.
 This, for me, is everything I’ve been looking for in a hunting rifle.

 While Sig Sauer markets the Cross as a “long-range precision rifle,” I strongly disagree as this is a hunting rifle through and through.
 While this rifle is totally capable of reaching out, the low overall weight and short barrel make for a rather poor long-range precision rifle.